oblassers/dmap/README.md

 ## Development

 ### Technology stack
 DMap has a Spring Boot backend connected to a MongoDB.
-The frontend is developed with Vue.js using the Vue CLI, Vuex for application state handling, Vue Router for client-side routing and other handy libraries for building a scalable and modern web application.
+The frontend is developed with Vue.js using the Vue CLI, Vuex for application state handling, Vue Router for client-side routing, Vuetify and other handy libraries for building a scalable and modern web application.

 ### Prerequisites
 Please install manually or by using your favourite package manager: